 Department Name Division Name Program Name Description FTE Mandatory/ Discretionary Federal/ State/ Local Authority Minimum Quantifiable Level of Service Required by Authority Level of Service (LOS) - Mandate Level of Service (LOS) - Board Funding Source Administrative Services Purchasing Purchasing Card Program The purchasing card is a credit card that is assigned to individual employees and cannot be transferred to, assigned to, or used by anyone other than the designated employee.
 The card is used as a method of purchasing and paying for small dollar items.
 The Purchasing Card Program Administrator serves as the main contact for the bank and the user departments.
 The administrator acts as the intermediary for establishing and maintaining bank reports and for coordinating all card holder maintenance (adds, changes and closures).
-0.5 Discretionary N/A N/A N/A N/A Meets Board Level 100% general fund Administrative Services Purchasing Contracts Reviews and processes all contracts and related documents (amendments, task assignments, etc) assuring compliance with relevant rules and regulations prior to placement on BOCC agenda.
-Reviews requests for proposals and bid documents which result in contracts.
+0.5 Discretionary N/A N/A N/A N/A Meets Board Level 100% general fund Administrative Services Purchasing Contracts Reviews, revises, and develops all contracts and related documents (amendments, task assignments, etc) assuring compliance with relevant rules and regulations prior to placement on BOCC agenda or submission to the County Manager.
+Reviews requests for proposals and bid documents.
 Assists all departments with contract related questions and contributes to such teams.
 Reviews contract wording for language that is contrary to public policy or Alachua County code.
+Compliance with bid/RFP's and maintain sample agreements library.
 0.75 Mandatory State; Local Alachua County Code; FSS112; FSS218 related to contract payment; other non-bid or contract related FSS that may require specific contract language such as those related to architects and engineers, confidential language, e-Verify, chemicals, or other scope/specification related language.
 Guidelines for Execution of Contracts - County Section 21.30, Alachua County Code; State Statutes related to contract terms and language; No minimum staffing requirement is identified.
 Above Mandate Level Meets Board Level 100% General Fund Administrative Services Purchasing Records Retention This program processes over 1200 contract and grant documents in KnowledgeLake and/or HTE annually.
 This program maintains original contract and grant files in accordance with Records Retention statutes and storage guidelines.
-This program also processes contract and grant related POs and requisitions, amendments, and task assignments.
+This program also processes contract and grant related requisitions resulting in encumbrances, amendments, and task assignments.
 1 Mandatory State FSS 257.36; FSS 119 Florida's records management program is authorized by section 257.36, Florida Statutes and applies to public records as defined in 119.011(11), F.S and requires that records be kept for public inspection and according to records retention and destruction guidelines.
 No minimum staffing requirement is identified.
-Meets Mandate Level Meets Board Level 100% General Fund Administrative Services Purchasing Grants Reviews and processes all grant and related documents (amendments, applications, etc) assuring compliance with relevant rules and regulations prior to placement on BOCC agenda.
-Administer Grant-Opportunity Tools Program (e-Civis) and provides grant related training, outreach, and support to other public agencies and community based and non-profit organizations.
+Meets Mandate Level Meets Board Level 100% General Fund Administrative Services Purchasing Grants Reviews and processes all grant and related documents (amendments, applications, etc) assuring compliance with relevant rules and regulations prior to placement on BOCC agenda or submission to County Manager.
 Assists all departments with grant related questions and contributes to such teams.
 Maintains grant files in accordance with Records Retention statutes and grant guidelines.
 0.25 Discretionary State; Local Alachua County Code; FSS - records retention; Guidelines for Execution of Contracts - County Section 21.30, Alachua County Code - as grant agreements are processed as contracts; Florida's records management program is authorized by section 257.36, Florida Statutes and applies to public records as defined in 119.011(11), F.S and requires that records be kept for public inspection and according to records retention and destruction guidelines.
 No minimum staffing requirement is identified.
 Above Mandate Level Meets Board Level 100% General Fund